-Offered by Father Matthew Dallman, Obl.S.B., for the Parish of Tazewell County on The First Sunday in Lent, 2019.
+Homily offered by Father Matthew C. Dallman, Obl.S.B., for the Parish of Tazewell County on the Fourth Sunday after Trinity (Proper 9), 2020.

 “The life of a Christian is a continual response to the fact of his Baptism,” taught Michael Ramsey, the late Archbishop of Canterbury.
 Responding to our baptism through all of life becomes disposition we have towards all of life, a fundamental attitude toward the world.
 The life of a Christian, in other words, means having a baptismal disposition, a baptismal attitude.
 Our baptism is not like the clothes we wear on Sunday when we head to our local parish church.
 We are not baptized people only on Sundays so we can hear a sermon and receive Holy Communion.
 Baptism, rather, is the garments of grace we wear seven days a week, not only on Sundays but Mondays through Saturdays as well as we go about our largely quiet and domestic lives—garments of baptismal grace we wear day in and day out, week in and week out, all the days, weeks, months, years, and decades of our life.
 The life of a Christian is a continual response to the fact of all this.